mostly-harmless/knitr-jekyll/_posts/2015-04-8-introducing-radiant.md

 ## Documentation

-Documentation and tutorials are available at <http://vnijs.github.io/radiant/> and in the Radiant web-interface (the `?` icons and the `Help` menu).
+Documentation and tutorials are available at <http://vnijs.github.io/radiant/> and in the Radiant web interface (the `?` icons and the `Help` menu).

 Want some help getting started?
 Watch the tutorials on the [documentation site](http://vnijs.github.io/radiant/tutorials.html)